 USAA vs. Progressive: Which one is the cheapest?

-USAA costs an average of $335, while Progressive has average rates for state minimum coverage of $549.
+USAA state minimum coverage costs an average of $335 annually, while Progressive costs $549.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |